jedmund/jedmund-svelte/PRD-cms-functionality.md

 }
 ```

-### 5. Media Library Component
+### 5. Media Library System

+#### Media Library Component

-- **Modal Interface**: Opens from Edra toolbar or form fields
+- **Modal Interface**: Opens from Edra toolbar, form fields, or Browse Library buttons
 - **Features**:
-  - Grid view of all uploaded media
+  - Grid and list view modes for uploaded media
-  - Search by filename
+  - Search by filename and filter by type (image/video/audio/pdf)
-  - Filter by type (image/video)
-  - Filter by usage (unused/used)
+  - Usage information showing where each media is used
+  - Alt text editing and accessibility features
-  - Upload new files
+  - Upload new files directly from modal
-  - Select existing media
+  - Single and multi-select functionality
 - **Returns**: Media object with ID and URLs

+#### Multiselect & Bulk Operations

+- **Selection Interface**: Checkbox-based selection in both grid and list views
+- **Bulk Actions**:
+  - Select All / Clear Selection controls
+  - Bulk delete with confirmation
+  - Progress indicators and loading states
+- **Safe Deletion**: Automatic reference cleanup across all content types
+- **Reference Tracking**: Shows exactly where each media file is used before deletion

 ### 6. Image Processing Pipeline